Understand and Overcome People Pleasing

 The costs of maintaining this pattern often include:

-In trying to preserve connection, you gradually lose confidence that you can remain loved while being fully yourself.
+In trying to preserve connection, you gradually lose confidence that you can remain valued while being fully yourself.

 Ultimately, people-pleasing doesn’t create true connection—it creates conditional relationships where your value feels tied to what you can offer.